esotericenderman/block-warriors/README.md

 [Block Warriors](/) is licensed under the [AGPL 3.0](./LICENSE) only.

-The submodule(s) have their own respective licenses.
+The submodule in this project has its own respective license.

 ## Topics